chef/knife-vrealize/README.md

 2015-08-13 09:17:58 -0700 info: cloudadmin: Workflow 'Knife Testing' has completed
 ```

+If your workflow name is not unique in your vRO workflow list, you can specify
+a specific workflow to use with `--vro-workflow-id ID`.
+You can find the
+workflow ID from within the vRO UI.
+However, a workflow name is still required
+by the API.

 ## Contributing

 We'd love to hear from you if you find this isn't working in your VMware vRA/vRO environment.
 Please submit a GitHub issue with any problems you encounter.